rubocode/frontier.nvim/doc/design/strategy.md

 (huge long functions dealing with too many shared variables inside in one scope).

-This is the differece between a nuanced and elegant approach versus a brute force approach.
+This is the difference between a nuanced and elegant approach versus a brute force approach.
 You are in such a hurry and have no time to contemplate the fitting abstractions and their relationships to enable you to dissect